LemonLimeGroup/LLP/src/README.txt

             Command: terminate
                 - Shut down the FTA_Server gracefully.

-    FTA_Packet.java
+    LLP_Packet.java
-        * Represents a an FTA packet.
+        * Represents a an LLP packet.
 Has functions for generating and checking the checksum as well as functions for getting/setting the header fields.
 Also has function to convert the header+data into a byte array to send over UDP.